-In view of the surrounding circumstances, as well as in light of ongoing updates relating to COVID-19, it is imperative that Listed Entities take the necessary measures to prevent unlawful disclosure of inside information and/or insider dealing.
-As aforementioned, any inside information should be made public in a manner that enables fast access, is complete, and can be properly and timely assessed by the public.
-Furthermore, listed entities are encouraged to remind their respective employees about the prohibitions contained in Article 14 of MAR, namely that a person shall not:
+In view of the surrounding circumstances, as well as in light of ongoing updates relating to the war in Ukraine, it is imperative that Listed Entities take the necessary measures to prevent unlawful disclosure of inside information and/or insider dealing.
+As aforementioned any inside information should be made public in a manner that enables fast access, is complete, and can be properly and timely assessed by the public.
+Furthermore, Listed Entities are encouraged to remind their respective employees about the prohibitions contained in Article 14 of MAR, namely that a person shall not: